“The Eureka Factor” and Your Creative Brain

 The response: MATCH.

-You can play a tennis match, you can strike match, and match and same are near-synonymous.
+You can play a tennis match, you can strike a match, and match and same are near-synonymous.
 If you gained that insight on your own, you likely had an aha! moment.
 That aha! moment consistently is characterized as “surprised, delighted, and confident in its certainty.”
 Something else consistently happens: Your right temporal lobe located just above the ear likely lit up.
 That’s the first breakthrough finding in 2004 that brought Beeman and Kouinos national recognition.
 Before this first seminal study, most of what was known about this region is that it was associated with our ability to appreciate humor and metaphors.
 Appreciating humor and metaphors, by the way, typically requires a similar flexibility, association, and openness to surprise.

 Note: Obviously, using CRAP as a measure of creative insight has its own limitations.
 It relies upon linguistic intelligence – not the only measure of creativity – and it also relies upon a certain convergent thinking of culturally agreed upon associations.
 Those limitations aside, Beeman’s and Kouinos’s findings have helped us understand how creative insight functions.